-If the appliance is to be installed on a combustible floor or a combustible floor covering, it must be installed on a 1" thick non-combustible millboard floor protector or a durable equivalent, with a "R" factor of no less than "2."
+If the appliance is to be installed on a combustible floor or a combustible floor covering, it must be installed on a 1" thick non-combustible millboard floor protector or a durable equivalent, with a "R" factor of at least "1.5" (English units) or equivalent.
 The pad must be installed beneath the unit, extending 16" (U.S.) on the side equipped with a door, and 8" on all other sides.
 The pad must cover any horizontal chimney connector runs and extend 2" beyond each side.
 Alternate Floor Protection: